kazemyavari/rayka-task/README.md

 AWS_ACCESS_KEY_ID=your-access-key-id
 AWS_SECRET_ACCESS_KEY=your-secret-access-key

+>>> If you want to switch back to using DynamoDB Local for local development, you can comment out the AWS credentials and uncomment the AWS_ENDPOINT_LOCAL_URL line in the .env file and restart the project as needed.
 # Uncomment the following line if running locally with DynamoDB Local
 # AWS_ENDPOINT_LOCAL_URL=http://localhost:8000

+>>> Of course, it is better not to use Docker and run the project as follows:
+>>> python manage.py runserver
 ```

 ### 3. Start the Docker containers: